 Lissa Reed is a novelist in the contemporary LGBTQ+ romance genre and is dipping toes into writing Scandi Noir.
 Born in Lake Charles, LA and during a childhood spent moving around as part of a U.S. Navy family, picked up writing as a hobby and hasn’t much put the pen down since.
 She blogs frankly about life with depression and anxiety, the writing process, cooking, and her cats.
-Her most recent book, Certainly, Possibly, You was published by Interlude Press in October of 2016.
+Her most recent book, Absolutely, Almost, Perfect was published by Interlude Press in August of 2017.

 She lives in the DFW area of Texas with her two cats, an unkempt balcony garden, and an alarming collection of nail polish.
 Her blog name comes from the fact that she is from Louisiana (and its many, many swamps and bayous) and she really does have a secret past as a sort-of debutante.